What is SYMPT-X Glutamine?

 What happens if I overdose?

-An overdose of glutamine is not expected to produce life-threatening symptoms.
+An overdose of SYMPT-X This medicine is not expected to produce life-threatening symptoms.

-What should I avoid while taking SYMPT-X Glutamine (glutamine)?
+What should I avoid while taking SYMPT-X Glutamine?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.